 Under principle 5 of the Information Standards Principles, we only store data where it is a) required for the selection of applicants to a UNIQ activity, or b) to enable us to accurately track applicants for research purposes.
 The length of time we retain data for depends on its use for selection or research.
 We hold no data longer than 10 years, and the majority of an applicants data is removed completely within 5 years or less.
 We review our data retention policies every four months.

 In order for UNIQ to ensure it is in compliance with the GDPR we have closely looked at all agreements digitally signed by applicants since we began operations in 2010.
 In cases where we may wish to contact specific applicants in the future, and believe there is ambiguity in our wording to allow us to do this, we will contact them to gain consent to store their email.

 In simply terms, we will hold more data about you if you are successful to a UNIQ related activity , than if you are not.
 Some of this information is necessary for the successful running of the activity (ie dietary requirements) but other information is retained for a specific length of time that enables us to accurately track you through the higher education process. (ie. your address or email).

 Why do you track individuals?

-UNIQ is a programme with yearly operating costs of over £1,000,000 and we must determine if it is the correct way to spend this money by carefully evaluate the impact it is having and whether it is meeting our intended targets. .
-To do this we track applicants and participants mainly to follow their progress through the application cycle.
+UNIQ is a programme with yearly operating costs of over £1,000,000 and we must determine if it is the correct way to spend this money by carefully evaluating impact and whether it is meeting our intended targets. .
+To do this we track applicants and participants through a higher education application cycle.
 In the first instance we need to know how many students apply and how successful they are in their application, then we look at data for each applicant to determine common trends that can then impact how we run future opportunities, or assist us with adapting our selection criteria.
-An example of this was in 2016 when we changed our criteria, using data from previous years we were able to determine risks and benefits to lowering the academic criteria.
+An example of this took place during 2016 when we changed our selection criteria, using data from previous years, we were able to determine risks and benefits to lowering the academic criteria.
 We would not have able to achieve this without the necessary tracking in place.